viamrobotics/docs/docs/product-overviews/fleet-management.md

 To invite another user to your organization, type their email address into the **Invite User** field in **ORG SETTINGS** and click **Invite**.

 You can delete organizations that are *empty of locations* in the **ORG SETTINGS** page.
+If your organization contains any locations, you must delete them before you can delete the organization.

 Click the name of an organization to go to the list of its locations.

 ### Creating locations
 When you create a new organization, a location will be automatically created for you.
-If your organization does not have any locations in it, you'll be prompted to create one.
-You can always create additional locations by typing a new location name in the **New Location** field found in the left side navigation bar and clicking **ADD**.
+You can create additional locations by typing a new location name in the **New Location** field found in the left side navigation bar and clicking **ADD**.

+You can delete a location that is *empty of robots* by clicking the trash can icon next to the location name at the top of the page for that location.
+The icon will not appear if there are any robots in the location.

 In the navigation bar on the left, navigate to the location (or sub-location) where you want to create a robot.

 Click a location's name to display the list of robots associated with that location.

-You can delete a location that is *empty of robots* by clicking the trash can icon next to the location name at the top of the page for that location.

 ### Creating robots
 When you click on a location that does not contain any robots, you'll be prompted to create a robot by typing in the **New Robot** field and clicking **ADD ROBOT**.